Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Experimental Setup

-In our experiments, VPR is cast as a loop closure detection task \cite{bai2018sequence}.
+visual palce recognition is cast as a loop closure detection task \cite{bai2018sequence}.
 Reference images showing already visited locations are searched to find the best match with the robot camera's current view, namely the query image.
 VPR is considered successful when a query image is paired with one of the correct reference images.
 The image descriptors used to match images are obtained by L2-normalization of a network's layer output:

 where $\hat{X_l}$ is the output of the $l^{th}$ layer.

 Descriptors are compared using Euclidean distance; the shorter the distance, the higher the similarity between two images.

 where $D_1$ and $D_2$ are the image descriptors to be compared.
 The reference image with the shortest distance from the query is regarded as the current location.